Low Carb Tortillas (Video) | 2 Ingredients

-The key to making a tortilla verse a pancake is getting the batter as thin as possible onto the hot skillet.
+The key to making a tortilla versus a pancake is getting the batter as thin as possible onto the hot skillet.
 Combing the ingredients is the first step and there is no specific order.
 Just add and mix well.
 Really well!
 Now, when your skillet has fully heated (on low heat) just drop some of the mixture into the center of the skillet.
+We used an eight inch skillet.
 The amount will depend on your skillet size.
 As soon as it hits the skillet you want to tilt it on all edges to let the batter spread and cover the entire surface.
-Wait for it to bubble and cook up (a couple mins).
+Wait for it to bubble and cook up (a couple minutes).
 Flip, cook, remove.
 The more you do it, the better you get!

 Low Carb Tortillas

 - Add egg whites, coconut flour, baking powder and water in a bowl.
 Combine well (should be a uniform, watery mixture).

 - Heat a skillet (any size you want your tortillas to be) to low heat.
 Wait until the pan is hot, spray with cooking spray, and drop some of the mixture into the center (i like to use a 1/4 measuring cup).

 - As quickly as possible tilt the skillet on all edge to spread the batter as thin as possible.
 You can always add more in the areas not covered.